 There is a minimum wage, which exceeded the official estimate of the poverty level.
-The wage laws were enforced.
-Law and government decree establish health and safety standards, which are appropriate for the country.
+Wage laws were enforced, and penalties for violations were sufficient to deter violations.
+Law and government decree establish health and safety standards that are appropriate for the country.
 Workplace health and safety committees and government labor inspectors enforced the standards.

 The Department of Employment in the Ministry of Health and Social Affairs had several labor inspectors.
 The chief inspector answered directly to the director of the Department of Employment.
-Labor inspectors informed employers and employees on all matters related to labor laws, as well as health and safety standards.
-They arbitrated, mediated, and reconciled labor-management disputes.
+Labor inspectors informed employers and employees on all matters related to labor laws as well as health and safety standards.
+They arbitrated, mediated, and reconciled labor/management disputes.
 When possible, they carried out onsite inspections to ensure employers respected all requirements of the law.
 Data was not available on enforcement of occupational safety and health standards in the informal economy.